mlcommons/croissant/docs/croissant-spec.md

 ## Properties

-We now describe the properties defined as part of the Croissant vocabulary.
+We now describe the properties defined as part of the `Croissant` vocabulary.

 ### containedIn

-A location that the object is contained in.
-When `containedIn` is specified, then the `contentUrl` of the object is evaluated starting from the object specified by `containedIn` (e.g., path within an archive).
-If multiple values are provided for containedIn, then their union is taken (e.g., to combine files from multiple folders).
+A location that the object is contained in, e.g., an archive `FileObject`.
+When `containedIn` is specified, then the `contentUrl` of the object is evaluated starting from the object specified by `containedIn` (e.g., a path within an archive).
+If multiple values are provided for `containedIn`, then their union is taken (e.g., this can be used to to combine files from multiple archives).

 **range**: [Reference](#reference) (to a [FileObject](#fileobject) or
 [FileSet](#fileset))